Skip to main content

 It's 2:47 AM in a Level I trauma center in Dallas.
 A multi-vehicle accident has just flooded the ER with critical patients.
 The attending physician calls for a portable ultrasound machine.
 “Where's the Sonosite M-Turbo we just bought?”

 Three nurses spend 17 minutes searching.
 They check equipment rooms on three floors.
 They call the day shift supervisor.
 They scan the radiology department.
 Finally, they find it—tucked in a storage closet on the fourth floor, accidentally moved during a routine cleaning.
-17 minutes of critical time lost because no one knew where a $45,000 piece of equipment was located.
+Seventeen minutes of critical time lost because no one knew where a $45,000 piece of equipment was located.

-But here's the deeper problem: These facilities have asset tracking systems.
+But here's the deeper problem: these facilities have asset tracking systems.
 They have databases.
 They have spreadsheets.
 What they don't have is a classification structure that makes sense.

 Why Traditional Asset Lists Fail